-In this section, the results obtained from the questionnaire are shown according to the raters' answers starting from the linguistic/trained (LT), linguistic/untrained (LU), operational/trained (OT), and operational/untrained (OU) groups.
+In this section, the results obtained from the questionnaire are shown according to the raters" answers starting from the linguistic/trained (LT), linguistic/untrained (LU), operational/trained (OT), and operational/untrained (OU) groups.

 The data obtained from the linguistic/trained rater questionnaires revealed that all of them were female.
 Three of them aged between 31 to 40 years while the other two were between 51 to 60 years old.
 Three raters graduated with master's degrees.
 Among these, two raters were Ph.D. students.
 The remaining two hold bachelor's degrees.
 All of the linguistic/trained raters were language teachers.
 Four had experience in the occupation between 11 to 15 years.
 Only one had less experience, which was between 6 to 10 years.
 All of their first language was Thai.
 They studied English for more than 16 years.
-Two of them considered their English proficiency level as 'very good' while the other three as 'good'.
+Two of them considered their English proficiency level as "very good" while the other three as "good".
 Everyone had formal rater training.
-Four raters had passed two rater training courses, namely TOEIC language proficiency interviewing/rating training course in 2006 and TRAINAIR Standardized Training Packages (STPs) interviewer/rater training course organized by Civil Aviation Training Packages (STPs) interviewer/rater training course organized by Civil Aviation Training Center (CATC) in 2007.
+Four raters had passed two rater training courses, namely TOEIC language proficiency interviewing/rating training course in 2006 and TRAINAIR Standardized Training Packages (STPs) interviewer/rater training course organized by Civil Aviation Training Center (CATC) in 2007.
+Only one rater was trained once in TRAINAIR Standardized Training Packages (STPs) interviewer/rater training course organized by Civil Aviation Training Center (CATC) in 2007.

-Two raters accepted that the level of their exposure to various English native speakers' accents were 'very much' while the other three were 'much'.
-Their degrees of exposure to various Asian English speakers' accents were 'very much' (1), 'much' (3) and 'some' (1).
-The linguistic/trained raters seemed to be less familiar with European English accents since three of them answered 'some' and the other three answered 'much'.
-It might be because they were all language teachers, and their familiarity with linguistic terms were 'very much' (2) and 'much' (3).
-Since all of them were English language teachers working for Thai Airways Flight Crew Language Training Department, they were quite familiar with aviation operations and aeronautical communication in the level of 'very much' (1), 'much' (2) and 'much' (3) which are the same level for their familiarity with using language descriptors.
-They were also familiar with ICAO language proficiency scale in the level of 'very much' (3) and 'much' (2).
+Two raters accepted that the level of their exposure to various English native speakers" accents were "very much" while the other three were "much".
+Their degrees of exposure to various Asian English speakers" accents were "very much" (1), "much" (3) and "some" (1).
+The linguistic/trained raters seemed to be less familiar with European English accents since three of them answered "some" and the other three answered "much".
+It might be because they were all language teachers, and their familiarity with linguistic terms were "very much" (2) and "much" (3).
+Since all of them were English language teachers working for Thai Airways Flight Crew Language Training Department, they were quite familiar with aviation operations and aeronautical communication in the level of "very much" (1), "much" (2) and "some" (2).
+All of them had experience in language assessment in the level of "very much" (3) which are the same level for their familiarity with using language descriptors.
+They were also familiar with ICAO language proficiency scale in the level of "very much" (3) and "much" (2).